EduArt-Robotik/edu_simulation/README.md

 ![TER0_texture](https://github.com/EduArt-Robotik/edu_simulation/blob/feature/sand_gravel_ramp/model/TER0_texture/blender/TER0_texture.png)

 ### TER1
 This folder contains the TER1 track.
-To create the TER1 simulation model, the TER0 basin track was filled with gravel in blender.
+To create the TER1 simulation model, the TER0 basin track was filled with gravel in the blender software.
-In the Gazebo simulator, the TER1 track is one entity, which means, that the pebble stones do not have real physics, but are "glued" to the track model.
+In the Gazebo simulator, the TER1 track is one entity, which means, that the pebble stones do not have real physics, but are "glued" to the track model and can not be moved etc...
+This massively reduces the computing power and significantly increases the performance of the simulation.
 ![TER1](https://github.com/EduArt-Robotik/edu_simulation/blob/feature/sand_gravel_ramp/model/TER1/blender/TER1.png)

 ### TER2